 [Photo by Phil "Micah" Jones]

-Berti, along with other Stonewall veterans, represented the S.V.A. during Gay Pride Month 2007 with planning sessions at The Stonewall Club, leading the Brooklyn Gay Pride Parade, acknowledged at Gracie Mansion by Mayor Bloomberg for his Gay Pride celebration, on stage in Bryant Park in Manhattan for the Gay Pride Rally sponsored by Heritage of Pride, the "Stonewall Tribute" at St. John's Evangelical Church in The Village, the Stonewall Rebellion 38th Anniversary Party and S.V.A.
-Fun/Fund-raiser at The Stonewall Inn and the annual S.V.A.
-Stonewall Veterans Reunion at the Gay Community Center.
-In late June on Gay Pride Weekend, however, Berti chose a 'free' trip to a Gay mental health forum in Cally-fornia rather than as an S.V.A. officer proudly leading the NYC Gay Pride Parade with the SW-Vetz and the "SW-Car".
+Berti Coffman, along with many other Stonewall veterans, represented the STONEWALL Rebellion Veterans Association during Gay Pride Month 2007 with planning sessions at The Stonewall Club, leading the Brooklyn Gay Pride Parade, acknowledged at Gracie Mansion by Mayor Michael Bloomberg for his Gay Pride celebration, on stage in Bryant Park in Manhattan for the Gay Pride Rally sponsored by Heritage of Pride, the "Stonewall Tribute" at St. John's Evangelical Church in The Village, the Stonewall Rebellion 38th Anniversary Party and S.V.A.
+Fun/Fund-raiser at The Stonewall Club in Greenwich Village, NY, and the annual S.V.A.
+Stonewall Veterans Reunion at the New York City Gay Community Center.
+In late June on Gay Pride Weekend, however, Berti chose a 'free' trip to a Gay mental health forum in Cally-fornia rather than as an S.V.A. officer proudly leading the NYC Gay Pride Parade with the S/W-Vetz and the "S/W-Car".
 Uh-oh!
 Ta-ta!
 Suddenly, there were two paths!!
-The other cleared a jungle path for the pacoderm return of Berti's old nemesis: The Grincha!
-By Fall, Bert's S.V.A. officership tenure was relieved by S.V.A. resolution during "Autumn Leaves".
+The other cleared a jungle path for the pacoderm return of Berti's ancient, Stonewall Era nemesis: The Gay Grincha!
+By Fall, Bert's S.V.A. officership tenure was relieved by an S.V.A. resolution during "Autumn Leaves".
 Meanwhile, Berti still has his paws full with the likewise worthwhile Zappalorti "Z" Society and remains an active member of the S.V.A..

 Photo-Op with S.V.A. for OUT Magazine